 If you have an animal trapped in an inaccessible place such as a chimney, cavity wall, or under floorboards, please contact an appropriate professional such as a builder, or, you may need to ask your landlord, council or housing association to help with this.
-Our animal rescue officers do not have the equipment to remove walls or floorboards.
-Once you have removed the animal, if it appears healthy and alert, it can be released back outside, however, if it is injured, please call us on 03000 999 999.
-We are now using what3words.
-Download the app to get the unique three word code for your location and make it easier for our team to respond to your call.
+Our Animal Rescue Officers do not have the equipment to remove walls or floorboards.
+Once you have removed the animal, and they appear healthy and alert, you can release them back outside.
+However, if the animal is injured, and you can safely contain them, please take to your local veterinary practice (or ask someone you know to take you if you do not have transport).
+If you cannot contain the animal, or if you are unable to transport them, please call us on 03000 999 999.

 By following this advice you are enabling our teams to rescue and rehabilitate the animals who need us the most.